top of page

 I was an introverted girl who felt different from other children.
 Social situations overwhelmed me, and I was much happier playing in the fields behind my house or singing to my chickens.
 Immersing myself in nature gave me an escape from the confusing world around me, and later, reading books expanded my horizons.

-Education was not on my family’s radar.
-One of my grandfathers was illiterate, and my father left school at 14.
-Women were expected to fulfil societal norms of marriage and motherhood.
-I chose a different path.
-I became the first person in my family to enter higher education and, nearly thirty years later, returned to university to undertake an MA.
-My experience has shown me I can accomplish anything with personal determination and cheerleaders in my corner.
+My background is working-class.
+One of my grandfathers was illiterate, and my father left school at 14 and worked as a postman.
+I was the first person in my family to go to university, and nearly thirty years later, I returned to undertake an MA.
+I believe we can accomplish anything with determination and the right cheerleaders in our corner.

 Don't be shy.
 Get in touch.